Why just have one? 2007 Adventure Contest by Christian Paul

 May 2007

 So on to hiking for the summer it is.
 The 10th and 12th I hit Bells Canyon and on the 14th I hiked Big Willow with the new gear from Golite that I was chosen to test.
-In pursuit of my never-ending search for unexplored territory, it was time to get out the trekking pack, and discover a new area.

 Not to have lost the adventure bug, we hiked part of the Black Hawk Trail on the 27th, camped at 8,000 feet that night in Payson Canyon, and hiked the Mount Nebo trail the next day till the snow was too deep and steep in the North Cirque.
 I would say the May turned out to be a great start this year, but the adventure has only just begun.